madkaudev/FG-Paint/README.md

 # FG-Paint
-Online, Javascript based paint tool.
+Online Javascript based paint tool.
 Draw a little.<br>
 <br>
-Version 1.0.1 (Current Version)
+Version 1.0.2 (Current Version)
+- Fixed a bug with spray painting with 1 px brush size
+- Cleaned up comments
+- Changed color design of the website, more of a beach vibe
+- Removed a comma from the project tagline

+Version 1.0.1
 - Updated with favicon and images for Open Graph Protocol and Twitter Cards

 Version 1.0.0